Celebrating and Reflecting - Chamber 5 Year Anniversary

 What most resonates with you as you reflect back on your leadership and legacy as a Co-Founder of the Greater Houston LGBT Chamber?

-At the end of the day, why I do anything is that I find something I am passionate about and I get involved, I work to make a difference, and leave a legacy.
-A quote that resonates for me goes something like “Diversity is being invited to the party; Inclusion is being asked to dance” means that the Chamber allows us to have our own events, focused on business, and we get to invite others to our dance… (hopefully disco).
+At the end of the day, why I do anything is that I find something I am passionate about and I get involved, I work to make a difference and leave a legacy.
+A quote that resonates for me goes something like “Diversity is being invited to the party; Inclusion is being asked to dance” means that the Chamber allows us to have our own events, focused on business, and we get to invite others to our dance… (hopefully disco!)

 What accomplishment are you most proud of since the Chamber launched?

-Our affiliate program… to see how many incredible businesses have embraced the Houston Chamber and are true partners in supporting our Chamber, our members, and the community!
+The biggest accomplishment to see how many incredible businesses have embraced the Houston Chamber and are true partners in supporting our Chamber, our members, and the community!

 What opportunities do you see ahead for the Chamber and the LGBTQ+ Business Community?

 Continual growth and an ever-expanding membership.
 Where there was once a vacuum for LGBT businesses the Chamber has now created a voice for our community and our members.
-We are now a better city for these efforts and are quickly finding synergy with other Texas chambers that will allow us to create more opportunity and to work more inclusively throughout our State.
+We are now a better city for these efforts and are quickly finding synergy with other Texas chambers that will allow us to create more opportunities and to work more inclusively throughout our State.
 Great things lie ahead of the Chamber and I am proud to be a member and part of its history.